bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 That is what they are good for."
 He held a small pause, as he let the words sink in.

-"What you have made, mr. Scalenduur, is the same thing, just by the look of it, and the tales from my daughter.
+"What you have made, Mr. Scalenduur, is the same thing, just by the look of it, and the tales from my daughter.
 I don't know if you hated someone as well, but this cannot be released to the rest of the world.
 If it ever saw the hand of any organization, be that a small group of people, a faction, or even an army, the world would change, and not for the better."

 Adrex was starting to sweat ever so slightly.
-There might be something he should leave out of a upcoming response.
+There might be something he should leave out of an upcoming response.

-"... so when I ask about which book that can decrypt this message, it's because I care more about the rest of the society than about a single individual.
+"... so, when I ask about which book that can decrypt this message, it's because I care more about the rest of the society than about a single individual.
 I hope you can understand that."
 His tone then shifted to a more friendly one:
 "With that said, I will see if I can get her to safety as well, but I need to know which book holds the key."